georich/store-rest-api/README.rst

 --------

 Flask-JWT is going to be replaced with Flask-JWT-extended a more up to date JWT package with some additional features.
+One of these important features is token refreshing, this way we can refresh the tokens instead of requiring the user to log in again.